Newly Registered Domains by TLD & Name Analysis

 What can you learn from character patterns and length of newly registered domains?

 Character composition and length distributions for newly registered domains reveal naming trends that raw counts do not show.
 The share of letters-only, alphanumeric, and hyphenated domains indicates naming preferences across new registrations.
 Length distributions further show how structural preferences differ between .com and new gTLDs.
+For registrar and DNS infrastructure analysis, see registrar rankings.

 What character patterns are most common in newly registered domains?

-Among newly registered .com domains, 75.6% are letters-only, 13.1% contain numbers, and 11.2% use hyphens.
-For other gTLDs, the proportions are 62.0%, 28.7%, and 9.2% respectively.
-Pure-letter domains remain the most common naming choice across both segments.
+Among newly registered .com domains, 74.6% are letters-only, 14.2% contain numbers, and 11.2% use hyphens.
+For other gTLDs, the proportions are 61.3%, 30.7%, and 8.0% respectively.
+See how these patterns vary across individual TLDs on the .COM TLD statistics page.

 What is the average length of newly registered domains?